-As at 31 December 2020, promissory notes issued to related parties were represented by non-interest-bearing promissory notes issued to LLC Volgatechnool in the amount of RUB 407 million (31 December 2019: RUB 573 million).
-The redemption under the promissory notes is not earlier than 31 December 2031.
+As at 31 December 2021, promissory notes issued to related parties were represented by:

+- Non-interest-bearing promissory notes issued to LLC Volgatechnool, joint venture, in the amount of RUB 653 million (31 December 2020: RUB 407 million).
+The date of payment under the promissory notes is not earlier than 31 December 2031.
 At initial recognition, promissory notes are recorded at fair value using the effective interest rate of 9.08% p.a.
-The difference between the nominal amount of the notes and their fair value is recorded as an increase in the Group's investment in the associate (at the Group's stake in the share capital of LLC Volgatechnool) and an increase in finance costs (at the stake owned by another investor) in the amount of RUB 320 million.
-The nominal amount of the promissory notes as at 31 December 2020 is RUB 1,057 million.

-The notes were provided by the Goup under a framework agreement on the granting of loans in rubles with one of its associates in the total amount of RUB 4,400 million with an interest rate of no more than 8% per annum, concluded in 2019 and valid until 30 June 2021.
-As at 31 December 2020, the balance of unissues loans is RUB 3,319 million.
-The Group estimated the loan commitments in accordance with IFRS 9 based on an analysis of average market rates for similar loans; as at 31 December 2020, the value of such a liability was RUB 0 million (31 December 2019: nil).
+The difference between the nominal amount of the notes and their fair value is recorded as an increase in the Group's investment in the associate (in the Group's stake in the share capital of LLC Volgatechnool) and an increase in finance costs (in the stake owned by another investor).
+The nominal amount of the promissory notes as at 31 December 2021 is RUB 1,599 million.
+The notes were provided by the Group under a framework agreement in rubles for the total amount of RUB 4,400 million at the interest rate of no more than 8%, and mature on 30 June 2021.
+As at 31 December 2021, the balance of the funds not yet issued is RUB 2,841 million.
+The Group estimated the related liability in accordance with IFRS 9 based on the analysis of average market rates for similar instruments; as a result, the liability as at 31 December 2021 amounted to RUB 0 million (31 December 2020: nil). - Non-interest-bearing promissory notes issued to LLC Nitrocom, a joint venture, in the amount of RUB 455 million.
+The date of payment under the promissory notes is not earlier than 2034.
+At initial recognition, promissory notes are recorded at fair value using the effective interest rate of 8.85% p.a.
+The difference between the nominal amount of the notes and their fair value is recorded as an increase in the Group's investment in the associate (in the Group's stake in the share capital of LLC Nitrocom) and an increase in finance costs (in the stake owned by another investor).
+The nominal amount of the promissory notes as at 31 December 2021 is RUB 1,347 million.
+The notes were provided by the Group under a framework agreement on provision of RUB-denominated loans for the total amount of RUB 7,855 million, with no interest accrued, which matures in 2034.
+As at 31 December 2021, outstanding loan commitments amount to RUB 6,508 million.
+The Group estimated this loan commitment in accordance with IFRS 9 based on the analysis of average market rates for similar loans.
+As at 31 December 2021, the liability amounted to RUB 4,309 million.
+Loss on recognition is recorded as an increase in the Group's investment in the associate (in the Group's stake in the share capital of LLC Nitrocom) and an increase in finance costs (in the stake owned by another investor).
+The loss was recognized upon loss of control over LLC Nitrocom (Note 14).